glennmckechnie/weewx-mesowx/README.md

 You are responsible for the security of your webserver and mysql database.

 The installer will generate 2 random passwords and insert them into the script as well as the relevant config files.
 If you don't trust them change them but don't make any typos in the process or you will break the remote access granted to weewx and the database.
+They are truly random keys, check the install.py file for the 'secret' to their generation.

-With those passwords, and others that could be available to anyone with webserver access, you need to prevent them being read.
+With those passwords (entity_keys), and others that could be available to anyone with webserver access, you need to prevent them being read.
 For the apache2 installation here I've added the following to /etc/apache2/apache2.conf to prevent any files being accessed that are not index.html

        <Directory /var/www/html/weewx/mesowx>
                Options -Indexes